 Course at master's level

-For a bachelor’s degree in sociology you can choose to study individual courses or join one of the bachelor’s programmes listed under Educations within the subject.
+To obtain a bachelor´s degree in sociology you can either take single subject courses in sociology or take one of the Bachelor´s programmes listed under education.

-A master’s degree in sociology can be obtained through enrolment in one of the master’s programmes listed under Educations within the subject.
-Under certain conditions, it may be possible to obtain a master's degree consisting of individual courses.
+To obtain a master's degree in sociology, you need to study 120 credits at the advanced level and include a master's thesis of 30 credits.
+A master's degree in sociology is achieved by completing one of the master's programmes in sociology listed under Education.
+Under certain conditions, it may be possible to obtain a master's degree consisting of independent courses.

 The degree requirements that apply to the Master's degree in sociology are as follows:

 - Modern sociological theory 7.5 credits